JhonatanOP/EnterpriseNetworkBuildout/README.md

 ## Steps

 1. **Design the topology.** Plan the IP addressing scheme and VLAN assignments.
-VLANs allow a single physical switch to operate as multiple virtual switches; traffic cannot cross VLAN boundaries without a router【554230438183839†L60-L92】.
+VLANs allow a single physical switch to operate as multiple virtual switches; traffic cannot cross VLAN boundaries without a router.
 2. **Create the network topology.** In your chosen emulator, add a router, two switches, a DHCP/DNS server and multiple client machines.
 Assign ports on the switches to VLAN 10 (IT), VLAN 20 (HR) and VLAN 30 (Marketing).
 3. **Configure core services.**
    * Install and configure a DHCP server to automatically assign IP addresses within each subnet.